dwolfson7789/wdi-al-khwarizmi-2/W07/D01/Instructor_Notes/me-myself-and-mongo/healthlab.md

 ### health lab

-Please import the json file given with this command:
+Please import the json file given with this command (in bash connsole!):
-`mongoimport -d health -c violations -t json --jsonArray ./health.json`
+`mongoimport -d health -c violations --type json --jsonArray ./health.json`

 - find locations by their grade level